+Main Menu

 "Phonebook"

+Speak a Name

-"List Names" (A)
+"List Names" 🕭

-"Transfer Entry" (B)

-"Delete Entry" (C)

-"Record Name" (D)
+"Record Name" (B)

 For phones that support automatic download of the phonebook (PBAP Bluetooth® profile), the "Phonebook" command is used to manage entries in the vehicle phonebook.
 You can say the name of an entry at this menu to initiate dialing of that entry.